Xakkusu/1_project_pilates/README.md

 ## DEPLOYMENT
 The steps to deploy this project using GitHub pages were the following:
 1. Go to the Settings tab of your GitHub repository.
-2. On the left-hand sidebar, in the Code and automation section, select "Pages§.
+2. On the left-hand sidebar, in the Code and automation section, select "Pages".
 3. Make sure to select the following:
     - Source is set to 'Deploy from Branch'.
     - Main branch is selected.